 At Circcell, we believe that with too much layering your skin will not get the full benefit of each product you are using.

 Why Can’t I Just Use an All-in-One Product?

 You can use combo creams, but not all professional skin care ingredients live well together in the same container.
 Serious skincare companies know what can live together and what can’t, so they create separate products when dictated by chemistry.

-I have a basic skincare routine of cleanse, tone, moisturize, protect…how do I layer lightening, retinoid, acne, antioxidant and targeted treatment products?
+I have a basic skincare routine of cleanse, tone, moisturize, protect…how do I layer lightening, retinoid, acne, antioxidant and targeted treatments?

 *tyrosinase is the melanin-producing enzyme responsible for uneven pigmentation

-- We recommend you use no more than two serums per routine.
-Again, alternating product is a strategy here.
+We recommend you use no more than two serums per routine.
+Again, alternating skin care items is a strategy here.
 If you have many serums that you like, use one to two in your morning routine and two different serums in the evening.
 Of course it is fine to use the same one consistently but by alternating you can effectively use many different serums.

-- Retinoids and serums can be used together, especially if the serum is soothing or hydrating.
-Be careful using very aggressive serums with retinoids.
+Retinoids and serums can be used together, especially if the serum is soothing or hydrating.
+Be careful using very aggressive face oil serums with retinoids.

 We hope this tutorial has helped in de-mystifying how to layer and alternate products to get the most out of your skincare investment.
 Keep in mind that the perfect protocol is as much an art as it is a science.
 While these rules are general guidelines, ultimately this is a trial and error process and our bodies will guide us to the final, perfectly-tailored protocol.